BrokenEagle/Prebooru/README.md

     **Note:** This can be done in a virtual Python environment in order to keep this install from conflicting with other projects.

-3. Setup the local config file.
+3. Setup the configuration.

+    - A. Create a local config file.

       Using the `app\default_config.py` as a reference, create `app\local_config.py` with the configuration specific to the user and machine.

       **Note:** The`default_config.py` is tracked by Git, but if that is not a concern, then it can be modified directly instead.

+    - B. Set environment variables.

+        Configuration can also be set via environment variables.
+Refer to `app\config.py` for the list of configuration variables currently suppported.

 4. Initialize the database.

     `prebooru.py init`

-5. Start all of the servers.
+5. Start the server.

-    `server.py startall`
+    `prebooru.py server`

 6. Install FFMPEG binaries (optional)

     Go to https://www.gyan.dev/ffmpeg/builds/ and download `ffmpeg-git-essentials.7z`.
 Copy the `ffprobe.exe` to the root directory.

     This allows the downloader to verify the dimensions and streams of MP4 videos before saving them to disk.

 # Supported sites